Velocity Merchant Services Logo

 1. You Could Gain (or Lose) Customers Based on Readiness

 Illinois has over 1.8 million SNAP recipients.
 If your point-of-sale system isn’t ready to accept mobile EBT payments, those shoppers may start going somewhere else.
-Larger chains are already preparing for the update.
+Larger chains are already preparing for the update, and many are already familiar with everything business owners need to succeed with EBT payments.

 Bonus: Being EBT-mobile-ready could also make you eligible for future government incentives or funding.